ONACS SomaVeda College of Natural Medicine:

 Doctor of Natural Medicine Ayurveda/ Doctor of Traditional Naturopathic Medicine (DNM (P) / ND) Diploma Program

 Those exceptional students wishing to complete the requirements for Doctor of Natural Medicine suitable for US and International recognized License, may apply to our post-graduate Degree Program.
-This Naturopathic Doctoral Diploma Program may be done after completion of HHP/ PNM requirements or as a substitute for the HHPA/ PNMA Diploma Program.
-Our Doctor of Natural Medicine Diploma qualifies for ONACS Licensure Under Doctor of Clinical Therapy DPT/ DCT or Doctor of Medicine DNM(P) depending on final areas of clinical specialization.
+This Naturopathic Doctoral Diploma Program may be done after completion of AA/ BSc requirements.
+Our Doctor of Natural Medicine Diploma qualifies for ONACS/ SMOCH Authorization Under Doctor of Natural Medicine DNM(P) depending on final areas of clinical and or counseling specialization.
 For details and cost for our most advanced Diploma program Click Here!

 COURSE GOALS & OBJECTIVES